 Chocolate Self Saucing Pudding

-Melted dairy spread, to grease
+Melted dairy spread or olive oil, to grease

 150g (1 cup) self-raising flour

 240g (1 1/2 cups, lightly packed) brown sugar